 16. OHCHR organised and contributed to numerous activities to operationalise the right to development.

 17. OHCHR researched and advocated, published reports, produced tools, and supported all stakeholders on the right to development, international cooperation and solidarity.
-The Office raised awareness, built capacity, and promoted dialogue on operationalizing the right to development in implementing the Sustainable Development Goals in collaboration with the University for Peace and the UN University’s International Institute for Global Health.
+The Office raised awareness, built capacity, and promoted dialogue on operationalizing the right to development in implementing the Sustainable Development Goals, in collaboration with the University for Peace and the UN University’s International Institute for Global Health.
 It highlighted the duty to cooperate, free, active and meaningful participation in development and fair distribution of the benefits of development.
 The Office enhanced efforts to mainstream the right to development aimed at redressing asymmetries between countries in COVID-19 response, recovery, preparedness and prevention, including through revitalizing global partnership and strengthening the means of implementation.
 Advocacy focussed inter alia on effective multilateralism, global access to COVID-19 vaccines, sustainable finance, policy coherence, fiscal and policy space, debt relief, illicit financial flows, investment agreements, access to energy and technology, South-South, Triangular Cooperation, and cooperation with least developed countries.
 The High Commissioner participated in the World Leaders’ Dialogue on Inequality at UNCTAD XV and in public events on vaccine multilateralism.
 In close cooperation with OHRLLS and UN Women, OHCHR participated actively in the preparatory process for the Fifth United Nations Conference on Least Developed Countries, calling for ambitious goals related to the realization of the right to development and other human right in the draft Doha Programme of Action for Least Developed Countries.

 18. OHCHR organized related events including the Social Forum in October 2021, a meeting on mutually beneficial cooperation in March 2022; and Hernán Santa Cruz Dialogues.